cetinkaya/scal/README.md

 ### Quirks (features?)

-* If it is October 2014 now, `scal next month next year` shows the calendar for November 2015; `scal last month next year` shows September 2015.
+* Assuming it is October 2014 now, `scal next month next year` will show the calendar for November 2015, and `scal last month next year` will show September 2015.

 ```sh
 $ scal next month next year